Phase 1 of Zoning Bylaw review now complete - Phase 2 begins in April

-Why the zoning bylaw is being updated
+Why the Zoning Bylaw is being updated

 In 2023, the Province of B.C. changed the Local Government Act, requiring local governments to review their Official Community Plans (OCPs) and zoning bylaws to meet projected housing needs over the next 20 years.